November 8, 2013

 At IMPs you want to play in the safest slam.
 Even at matchpoints this is a pretty sound strategy because the slam will not even be bid at many tables.
 Why enhance your risk of going down and losing to all the pairs just for the chance to improve against the few pairs that reach any slam?
 The field needs to be very strong and the slam needs to be fairly obvious before a conversion to higher paying but less safe slam is merited.

 Still, suppose for a moment that you could declare double dummy.
 What would be your breakdown of slam types?
 The answer works out to be 35.3% no-trump, 38.4% major, and 26.3% minor.
 But this assumes you always bid grand slams.
 If you never bid grand slams, or equivalently just never bid minor suit grand slams, instead only collecting the overtrick value, the breakdown changes to 38.9% no-trump, 39.0% majors, and 22.1% minors.

 How much do you risk on average in converting a double dummy suit slam to a no-trump slam?
 We could look at this by selecting slam hands and freezing the offensive cards while randomly permuting the defensive cards many times to see how often the suit and no-trump slams make double dummy with the different layouts.
-This is computational feasible now for a statistically meaningful set of hands.
+This is computationally feasible now for a statistically meaningful set of hands.
 Stay tuned.